Brett-Tanner/Journal/2024/Aug_24.md

 ### LMS

-- Github issues
-  - [] #67 scope tests to organisations/courses somehow
-    - [] Separate test index into current/past tests for school staff
-    - [] Add accepts_nested_attributes to the form/controller/model for Test
-    - [] Show the date range the test will be held over
 - Calendar page
+  - Styling
+    - [] Row headers
-  - [] Policy & tests
+    - [] Lesson buttons
-  - [] Controller & view scaffold
+  - [] Add the key popover
+    - Try popover API
-  - [] Styling
+  - [] Create a shared org nav
+    - [] Add the org nav to other places it could be used
+  - [] Add a way for the calendar buttons to go straight to the requested level
 - Notifications
   - From listening to podcasts these can often be different types with STI, if we even need that much complexity
   - I think I want to just store them as JSONB on the User record, delete them once seen if they exceed a certain number